CHRISTINA WANG, DNP, MPH, APRN-Rx, AGPCNP-C, AAHIVS

-Dr. Christina MB Wang, DNP, MPH, APRN-Rx, AGPCNP-C is a Nurse Practitioner with the Hawaii Health & Harm Reduction Center.
-She has focused her efforts around wound care in the community with emphasis on street-based practice in Honolulu, providing care to persons living with HIV/AIDS and hepatitis, and supporting efforts around care for those with mental illness and substance abuse.
+Dr. Christina MB Wang, DNP, MPH, APRN-Rx, AGPCNP-C is a Nurse Practitioner and Medical Director with the Hawaii Health & Harm Reduction.
+She has focused her efforts around wound care in the community with emphasis on street-based practice in Honolulu; providing care to persons living with HIV/AIDS, Hepatitis, and to support efforts around care for those with mental illness and substance abuse.
 Christina is also passionate about teaching and providing experience for students within the community setting.

 JOHN PAUL MOSES III, MBA, MSN, RN, APRN-RX, FNP-BC, CARN-AP